 Therefore, your highest results are your default setting.

 So don’t just work.
-Instead, develop a work ethic rooted in high-performance training, the habitual path to make progress toward your biggest goals and best life.
+Instead, develop a work ethic rooted in high-performance training, the customary path to make progress toward your biggest goals and best life.